Windowsnir/AssetsCoin/README.md

 Bitcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

+AssetsCoin is the following the opensource Licenses agreement as of 5/31/2021

 Development Process
 -------------------